-The Senior Citizen Office is located in the Bridgeton Community Center.
-It is open Monday through Friday from 8:30 a.m. to 5 p.m.
-Meals on Wheels, free van transportation, and many other services are available.
-For more information, please call 314-739-5599.
-The Multi-Purpose Senior Center, located on the lower level of the community center, provides a hot lunch to area residents age 60 and over or receiving Social Security Disability.
-The center is operated by the Mid-East Area Agency on Aging and is open Monday-Friday, 8:30-2 p.m.
-Reservations are required and can be made by calling 314-739-5572.
+The Senior Lunch Program, held in Room 3 of the recreation center, provides a hot lunch to area residents age 60 and over or receiving Social Security Disability.
+The program is operated by the Mid-East Area Agency on Aging and is open Monday-Friday, 8:30-2 p.m.
+Reservations are required and can be made by calling 314-687-4479.

 The Seniority, Bridgeton's Senior Citizen Newsletter, is mailed monthly to Bridgeton residents age 60 and over.
 It provides information on services, activities and opportunities.
 Check the Seniority for details on upcoming programs, such as Dining Out, trips and tours, classes, seminars and health screenings.
 To obtain the Seniority, call the Community Center or to view the current version online click here.